Haardt/kube-flux-slides/pages/06-helm-flux.md

+---
+transition: slide-left
+layout: center
+background: './images/manifests.webp'
+---

+# How to manage all this files?

+---
+layout: default
+transition: slide-left
+---

 # **What is Helm?**

 - Helm is a **package manager** for Kubernetes, used to define, install, and manage Kubernetes applications as **charts**.